 You may distribute and accept a voter registration application from any resident of the county who:

-• is a citizen of the United States;
+•is a citizen of the United States;

-• is at least 17 years and 10 months old to register, and must be 18 years of age by Election Day;
+•is at least 17 years and 10 months old to register, and must be 18 years of age by Election Day;

-• must not have been determined by a final judgment of a court exercising probate jurisdiction to be totally mentally incapacitated or partially mentally incapacitated without the right to vote.
+•must not have been determined by a final judgment of a court exercising probate jurisdiction to be totally mentally incapacitated or partially mentally incapacitated without the right to vote.

 You may also distribute and accept applications from current registered voters who wish to change or correct information on their voter registration certificate (such as name or address) by checking the “change” box on the application.

 Your county voter registrar should provide you with applications containing the county return address.
 If your county voter registrar does not have enough applications to provide to you, you may print blank applications for volunteer deputy registrars from the Secretary of State’s website.
 These applications should only be distributed to applicants residing in the county.
-Should you receive generic applications containing the secretary of state’s return address, you can distribute to anyone residing in any county; however, you can only accept applications from those registering within the county in which you were appointed.
+Should you receive generic applications containing the Secretary of State’s return address, you can distribute to anyone residing in any county; however, you can only accept applications from those registering within the county in which you were appointed.

 Assisting Applicants

-• You may help a person fill out the application if he/she cannot read, or has a physical disability.
+•You may help a person fill out the application if he/she cannot read or has a physical disability.

-• You may allow another registered voter (or anyone who has submitted a registration application) to fill out and sign an application for his/her spouse, parent or child.
+•You may allow another registered voter (or anyone who has submitted a registration application) to fill out and sign an application for his/her spouse, parent or child.
 That person must sign the application as “agent” and state the relationship to the applicant on the application.
 The “agent” must have the permission of the applicant to do this.

 Reviewing the Applications